 I stared at pictures of burritos and wrote about how they made me feel.
 Which was mostly hungry.

-To combat a slough of, ahem, adverse news surrounding Chipotle’s restaurants, we refocused our campaign on Chipotle’s real ingredients and made some pretty sick broadcast spots (see what I did there?).
+To combat a slough of, ahem, adverse news surrounding Chipotle’s restaurants, we refocused our campaign on Chipotle’s real ingredients and made some pretty sick broadcast spots.
 This short and sweet spot aired during the ‘18 NBA Playoffs.

 INTERACTIVE SNAPCHAT/IG STORIES